jcyrill/snowbirds/story/story-outline-v1.md

 - Parents find out, costs lots of money to fix
 - Parents use the boys' COLLEGE FUND to pay for damages
 - **Ultimatum:** Figure out college on your own OR join the military
-- **Punishment:** Shipped to live with grandparents in Florida for rest of summer
+- **Punishment:** Sent to Florida to work for their grandparents
-  - Can't get in any more trouble
+  - Grandparents secured them jobs at the retirement community, living in the employee housing (a dump compared to their Tahoe pad)
-  - Parents cut them off financially
+  - Parents cut them off financially; no vehicles or perks

 ### Act 1 Break (Page 25)
 - Brothers arrive in Florida, everything changes

 ---

-## ACT 2A - FLORIDA ARRIVAL (Pages 25-55)
+## ACT 2A - FLORIDA ARRIVAL

 ### New World - "Feels Like a Graveyard"
 - Arrive at Villages-style retirement community